Refer to the guide Setting up and getting started.

 Deleting a person after applying a filter

-Prerequisites: Filter to the second person using find PERSON_NAME
+Prerequisites: Filter to the second person using find PERSON_NAME where PERSON_NAME is the name of the second person.

 Test case: delete 1